-List Department Head/ Indicate Support Date:

-Program Director Consulted: for Proposal (yes/no)
+List Department Head/ Program Director Consulted: Indicate Support for Proposal Date: (Add to list as needed) (yes/no)

 If no, please attach explanation from responding Department Head indicating why they do not support the proposal.

 Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be taught.